 The federal laws may seem confusing but what this means practically is that there are commercial vehicles all around, they tend to be very large (and therefore carrying a greater mass and force than a passenger vehicle in an accident), and they often carry passengers.
 Some of the examples include:

-The Bart Bernard Personal Injury Law Firm is experienced in all types of commercial vehicle accidents so you can rest assured that your case is in good hands while you focus on recovery.
+The Bart Bernard Injury Lawyers is experienced in all types of commercial vehicle accidents so you can rest assured that your case is in good hands while you focus on recovery.
 We have a history of recovering top compensation for accident victims and are ready to speak with you for a free case evaluation.

 Traffic fatalities and non-fatal injuries are on the rise in Louisiana and according to 2015 Louisiana traffic data, truck accidents make up a large proportion of those crashes.
 Throughout the year, Louisiana roads saw nearly 700 fatal crashes – a 5 percent increase from 2014 – resulting in 752 fatalities.
 These fatalities were up 1.6% from 2014.
 In addition, 78,800 people were injured – a more than 8 percent increase from the previous year – and there were 119,400 property damage-only crashes.